Becky Barrett: Opposition member (1990–1999)

-Minister of Labour and Immigration (1999-2003)
+Minister of Labour and Immigration (1999–2003)

 The New Democratic Party won a majority government in the 1999 provincial election.
 Barrett did not run for re-election in Wellington, but instead challenged popular Liberal incumbent Kevin Lamoureux in the neighbouring division of Inkster.
 She won by 143 votes.
-Barrett was regarded as a strong ally of incoming premier Gary Doer, and there was little surprise when she was chosen as a member of his first cabinet.
+Barrett was regarded as a strong ally of incoming premier Gary Doer, and there was little surprise when he chose her as a member of his first cabinet.

 Barrett was sworn in as Minister of Labour on October 5, 1999, with responsibility for administering the Manitoba Public Insurance Corporation Act and the Workers Compensation Act, as well as for the Civil Service and Multiculturalism.
 On January 17, 2001, her position was renamed as the Minister of Labour and Immigration, and she was relieved of responsibility for the Manitoba Public Insurance Corporation Act and the Civil Service.